lmalmud/601.257/README.md

 ## Project Checkpoint 1-2: Basic Mechanics and Scripting (Ch 5-9)

-We first intend to implement the tower defense aspect of our game, layering on the farming components as time progresses.
-Before we have implemented the farming simulation aspect of the game (which is the mechanism that will enable players to get more and improved resources), we will include automatically allocated resources.
-This will allow for us to develop our game as though it were a regular tower defense, and later layer in the simulation aspect.

-Our goals for the first checkpoint will include:

-- ~~Implement basic map functionality such as a pre-generated map that will serve as the basis for the physical structure of gameplay using primitives~~
+- Implement basic map functionality such as a pre-generated map that will serve as the basis for the physical structure of gameplay using primitives
-    - ~~Get an “enemy” to follow a preset path~~
+    - Get an “enemy” to follow a preset path
-- ~~A player that can move around the world~~
+- A player that can move around the world
-- ~~The ability to place primitive towers (not necessarily functional)~~
+- The ability to place primitive towers (not necessarily functional)
-    - ~~Ex able to place a cube in the world.~~
+    - Ex able to place a cube in the world.
-- ~~At least one enemy~~
+- At least one enemy
-- ~~A win/lose condition~~
+- A win/lose condition

 ## Project Part 2: 3D Scenes and Models (Ch 3+4, 10)
-- ~~Implement better aiming for the tower (instead of just aiming at the current position, take the enemy and bullet velocity into account) [LM]~~
+- Implement better aiming for the tower (instead of just aiming at the current position, take the enemy and bullet velocity into account) [LM]
 - Implement better target selection for towers (i.e. does not hit the closest enemy but rather the one that is closest to the the goal) [LM]
     - Moved to next checkpoint
-- ~~A second level~~
+- A second level
     - We did not add a second level, per se, but the day and night cycle
-    - ~~Pathfinding system improvements so that paths may loop around on themselves [TS]~~
+    - Pathfinding system improvements so that paths may loop around on themselves [TS]
-- ~~Apply new concepts from chapter 4 to the environment (ProBuilder?) to create a less basic terrain~~
+- Apply new concepts from chapter 4 to the environment (ProBuilder?) to create a less basic terrain
 - More complex models than just a capsule
-    - ~~Enhanced tower prefab (& one variant, if time)~~
+    - Enhanced tower prefab (& one variant, if time)
-    - ~~Enhanced enemy prefab (& one variant, if time)~~
+    - Enhanced enemy prefab (& one variant, if time)
-- ~~Text on the win/lose screen~~
-    - We decided this would be for a different checkpoint
-- ~~Add day/night loop with lighting~~
+- Add day/night loop with lighting
-  - ~~Add multiple rounds to each level~~
+  - Add multiple rounds to each level

 Flowers that generate money.
 The texture is changed to show a transparent version as the player places the flowers.
 ![Example of Flowers](Assets/readme_screenshots/flower_example.png)